percona/pmm-doc/docs/details/dashboards/dashboard-inventory.md

 From here you can also check additional information about the service, by clicking on the <image src="../../_images/arrow-downward.ico" width="15px" aria-label="downward arrow"/> icon.
 This expands the service entry to show reference information like service labels and IDs.

-Each instance of a service gets a `service_id` value that is related to a `node_id`.
-Examples are MySQL, Amazon Aurora MySQL.
-This feature also allows to support multiple mysqld instances on a single node, with different service names, e.g. `mysql1-3306`, and `mysql1-3307`.
+Each instance of a service gets a `service_type` attribute so one can clearly tell what type of database it is, for instance: `mysql`, `postgresql`, `mongodb`, etc. Every service is related to a certain node via its `node_id` attribute.
+This feature allows to support multiple instances on a single node, with different service names, e.g. `mysql1-3306`, and `mysql1-3307`.

 Each binary (exporter, agent) running on a client will get an `agent_type` value.
 Examples: